-Read More: How to Make Text Vertical in Excel (2 Easy Ways)
+Read More: How to Mirror Text in Excel

 3. Apply Excel VBA to Rotate Orientation of Text to 22 Degrees

-With Excel VBA, users can easily use the code which acts as excel menus from the ribbon.
-To use the VBA code to generate a table from the range, let’s follow the procedure down.
+With Excel VBA, users can easily use the code which acts as Excel menus from the ribbon.
+To use the VBA code to generate a table from the range, let’s follow the procedure.